-I’ve been working as a freelance writer/blogger for 4.5 years.
+I’ve been working as a freelance writer/blogger for over 5 years.
 I feel very fortunate that I have been able to earn income doing something that I am not only good at, but that I enjoy.
 However, it’s not all butterflies and rainbows.
 Some aspects are awesome.
 Others suck…big time.

 In fact, let me tell you about my personal pros and cons of being a freelancer.